iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 1.  the Xdebug client running on our host machine as an Atom plugin.

-1. We also want a browser set up with the ability to effectively switch Xdebug step tracing on and off for each http request it makes to the remote server.
+1. We also want a browser set up with the ability to switch Xdebug step tracing on and off for each http request it makes to the remote server.

-# Atom setup.
+# Atom setup

+Atom (developed by GitHub and contributors) is free of charge and a delight to use.
+It has (contributed) plugin packages that together can provide IDE-like functionality for many Drupal dev tasks.

 1. I assume that you have the latest [Atom](https://atom.io) installed.